Inequity aversion

 Inequity aversion (IA) is the preference for fairness and resistance to incidental inequalities.
 The social sciences that study inequity aversion include sociology, economics, psychology, anthropology, and ethology.
+Researchers on inequity aversion aim to explain behaviors that are not purely driven by self-interests but fairness considerations.

+In some literature, the terminology inequality aversion was used in the places of inequity aversion.
+The discourses in social studies argue that "inequality" pertains to the gap between the distribution of resources, while "inequity" pertains to the fundamental and institutional unfairness.
+Therefore, the choice between using inequity or inequality aversion may depend on the specific context.

 Human studies

 Inequity aversion research on humans mostly occurs in the discipline of economics though it is also studied in sociology.

 Research on inequity aversion began in 1978 when studies suggested that humans are sensitive to inequities in favor of as well as those against them, and that some people attempt overcompensation when they feel "guilty" or unhappy to have received an undeserved reward.